Holographic Representation of One-Dimensional Many-Body Quantum States via Isometric Tensor Networks: Representation power of holographic isoTNS

 \subsection{Time-evolved states}

-An attractive application of holographic isoTNS is time evolution $\ket{\Psi(t)}=e^{-i\hat{\mathcal{H}}t}\ket{\Psi_0}$.
+An attractive application of holographic isoTNS is time evolution, $\ket{\Psi(t)}=e^{-i\hat{\mathcal{H}}t}\ket{\Psi_0}$.
 For a generic quantum quench in which the initial state $\ket{\Psi_0}$ is not close to an eigenstate of the Hamiltonian \(\hat{\mathcal{H}}\), the entanglement entropy typically grows linearly in time.
-This rapid entanglement growth necessitates an exponentially increasing bond dimension for accurate MPS representations, thereby limiting their use to short-time dynamics.
+This rapid entanglement growth necessitates an exponentially increasing bond dimension for accurate MPS representations.
 By contrast, holographic isoTNS can efficiently represent certain volume-law entangled states, suggesting its suitability for time evolution beyond MPS.

-In what follows, we first assess the representational power of holographic isoTNS for time-evolved states via variational optimization; a direct simulation based on TEBD is presented in Sec.~\ref{sec4-2}.
+In what follows, we assess the representational power of holographic isoTNS for time-evolved states via full variational optimization; a direct simulation based on TEBD is presented in Sec.~\ref{sec4-2}.
+To this end, we first \red{simulate} the dynamics via exact diagonalization (ED), yielding a reference state $\ket{\Psi_{\mathrm{ref}}(t)}$ at each time step $t$.
+Placing the orthogonality surface at the leftmost site, we then variationally optimize the tensors of our ansatz $\ket{\Psi(t)}$ to maximize its overlap with \red{the reference} $\ket{\Psi_{\mathrm{ref}}(t)}$ at every time step.
+Finally, R\'{e}nyi-2 entropies \(S^{[2]}\) and variational errors \(||\ket{\Psi (t)}-\ket{\Psi_\text{ref} (t)}||^{2}\) are computed by exact contraction of the optimized tensor networks.

 Our first target is the Floquet dynamics of the Kicked Ising Chain (KIC)~\cite{prosen_general_2002, prosen_chaos_2007}